dogeystamp/archlive/README.md

 The following steps explain how to create a live USB using this image.
 You should be on Arch Linux to run `archiso`.
-If you are on a different system, consider using [portable archiso](https://github.com/dogeystamp/archiso-portable), an older project of mine, or simply use the [default Arch Linux ISO](https://archlinux.org/download/) that is not customized.
+If you are on a different distribution, consider using [portable archiso](https://github.com/dogeystamp/archiso-portable), an older project of mine, or simply use the [default Arch Linux ISO](https://archlinux.org/download/) that is not customized.